-If you don't Google, you probably aren't finding what you want online.
-Google operates the leading Internet search engine, offering targeted search results from billions of Web pages.
-Results are based on a proprietary algorithm -- Google's technology for ranking Web pages is called PageRank.
-The company generates nearly all of its revenue through ad sales.
-Advertisers can deliver relevant ads targeted to search queries or Web content.
+If you don't know what the term Google means, there's a leading Internet search engine you can use to find out.
+Google offers targeted search results from billions of Web pages.
+Results are based on a proprietary algorithm; its technology for ranking Web pages is called PageRank.
+The firm generates revenue through ad sales.
+Advertisers deliver relevant ads targeted to search queries or Web content.
 The Google Network is a network of third-party customers that use Google's ad programs to deliver relevant ads to their own sites.
-Google subsidiaries include YouTube and DoubleClick.
-Founders Sergey Brin and Larry Page each have nearly 30% voting control of the firm.
+In October 2015, Google formally became part -- and by far the biggest part -- of the Alphabet Inc. holding company.

 Because the technology industry demands constant innovation, Google has been nothing short of relentless in its efforts to develop or acquire new services and products in order to stay ahead of such rivals as Yahoo! and Microsoft.
 Since its founding as search engine, the company has branched out to provide Web portal services such as Webmail (Gmail), blogging (Blogger), photo sharing (Picasa), interactive maps (Google Maps), and Web browsing (Google Chrome).

 In addition, its Android operating system is a platform for mobile and tablet products; Google has also released an Android smart phone.
 The company sells digital content such as apps, music, and movies through Google Play Store (formerly called Android Market).
 Google subsidiaries include YouTube and DoubleClick.